ngxs/store/docs/concepts/store.md

 }
 ```

-The observable has not result arguments since this a action can lead
+The observable that dispatch returns has a void type, this is because
-to multiple different control flows affecting multiple different state
+there can be multiple states that listen to the same `@Action`,
-containers therefore its not realistically possible to return the state
+therefore its not realistically possible to return the state
-from that action.
+from these actions since we don't know the form of them.

 If you need to get the state after this, simply use a
 select in the chain like:

 ```javascript